PrestaShop/prestashop-specs/content/1.7/back-office/customer-service/merchandise-returns/edit-merchandise-returns.md

 - **Customer** - the details of the customer - first and last name, and link to the Customer profile.
 - **Order** - the exact date when order was created by the customer, as well as link to the exact order in Order page.
 - **Customer explanation** - input text area, where customer can provide big amount of text as explanation to the Prestashop administrators.
 - **Status** - several statuses, used to give the udpate to the applying customer.
+All the statuses are mentioned below.
 - **Products** - the list of products in the return package displayed in a listing UI.
 There are _Reference_, _Product name_, _Quantity_, and _Action_ listing column names.
+- **Returns form** - specific PDF invoice document, showing the details about the request of the return, appears for downloading, only when the customer requests for a return of the goods, and the Prestashop merchant sets the Status of return to _Waiting for package_.

 ### Statuses